shahv1057/blog/src/pages/random_forest.md

 After identifying my variables and features, I need to encode my categorical variables.
 My dependent variable, 'play type', has been filtered only to punt, field goal, run, and pass plays to eliminate extraneous plays such as kickoffs, penalties, and extra points.
 I encode my 4 play_types as 0, 1, 2, and 3.
 Additionally, I encode the team names in pos team and def team from 0-31 to represent each of the 32 teams in the NFL.

-Next, I fill all NaNs in game/half seconds remaining.
-These empty cells seem to be some kind of collection error, but can be filled in fairly easily using the a combination of the "quarter",and "quarter seconds remaining" variables.
-This is a necessary step of cleaning my data to avoid missing data errors.
+Next, I fill all _NaNs_ in game/half seconds remaining.
+These empty cells seem to be some kind of collection error, but can be filled in fairly easily using the a combination of the "quarter", and "quarter seconds remaining" variables.
+This is a necessary step of cleaning my data to avoid errors on missing data.

 ### Preprocessing
 I split my data up into training set, validation set, and test set.
-I will train my algorthim on the training set, validate it works and adjust hyperparameters on the validation set, and the ultimately see its utility on the test set.
+I will train my algorthim on the training set, validate it works and adjust the parameters of my algorithim on the validation set, and the ultimately see its utility on the test set.

 - Training set: 2009-2016
 - Validation set: 2017